Skip to content

 What is osteoporosis?

-Once total bone mass has peaked — usually in your mid 20s — all adults start to lose it.
-However, women are more likely to develop osteoporosis than men.
+Osteoporosis is a disease of the bones.
+It causes you to lose bone mass.
+Osteoporosis occurs most often in older adults.
+Women are more likely to have it than men.
 This is due to several factors.
-Women have less bone mass than men, tend to live longer and take in less calcium.
+Women have less bone mass than men to begin with.
+They also tend to live longer and absorb less calcium.
 In women, the rate of bone loss speeds up after menopause, when estrogen levels fall.
 Since the ovaries make estrogen, faster bone loss may also occur if both ovaries are removed by surgery.

 SYMPTOMS